vxgmichel/gambatte-terminal/README.md

   In this case, it might be better to use greyscale colors using `--force-gameboy` or `--color-mode=1`.

-- **Support for UTF-8 and good rendering of unicode block elements** More specifically the following characters `▄ █ ▀`.
+- **Support for UTF-8 and good rendering of unicode block elements** More specifically the half-block characters `▄ █ ▀` for terminals sizes 160x72 or larger.

+  For smaller terminal sizes, Unicode 13.0 (2020) Sextant (🬴) characters are used automatically, and Unicode 16.0 (2024) Octant (𜷠) characters can be enabled with `--octants` or by toggled by pressing ``Ctrl + O`` in the lowest resolution, providing very comparable quality..

+  Octant rendering requires a font with glyphs in the U+1CD00 plane.
+[GNU Unifont](https://unifoundry.com/unifont/) provides full coverage by installing **both** files:

+  - unifont-XX.X.XX.otf - Basic Multilingual Plane
+  - unifont_upper-XX.X.XX.otf - Supplementary planes

-  Also, the alignement might be off (e.g small spaces between pixels) This is not always well supported.
+  Also, the alignment might be off (e.g small spaces between pixels), such as in Mac OSX Terminal.app, and can be adjusted by vertical and horizontal spacing of font preferences.

 - **Support for the [kitty keyboard protocol](https://sw.kovidgoyal.net/kitty/keyboard-protocol/)** This is mandatory if you're using Wayland, and recommended on every other platforms.